-GP providers must NOT pension the following:
+GP providers must not pension the following:

-Fees paid to a GP (or practice) by a LMC, a medical school, a NHS Pension Scheme 'Direction Body' (i.e. a hospice), the police, the DWP, a Local Authority, the Ministry of Defence, or by the NHS Pensions Division (in respect of NHS ill health pension or Injury Benefit Scheme medical reports) are not pensionable.
+Fees paid to a GP (or practice) by an Independent Provider, a GP Federation, an LMC, a medical school, a NHS Pension Scheme 'Direction Body' (i.e. a hospice), the police, the DWP, a Local Authority, the Ministry of Defence, or by the NHS Pensions Division (in respect of NHS ill health pension or Injury Benefit Scheme medical reports) are not pensionable.